cypress-io/eslint-plugin-cypress/README.md

 }
 ```

-You can whitelist globals provided by Cypress:
+You can allow certain globals provided by Cypress:

 ```json
 {